Namithact/Todo-Dashboard/todo-app/README.md

 10. New Task Panel functionality
    - The “Add Task” button is enabled only after entering a task name.
    - Users can set priority, label, due date, and subtasks.
+   - The subtask gets added only when the "Add" button of subtask is clicked.
    - Subtask checkboxes and a notes section are included based on the design.
 11. Fallback Screens
    - When no tasks are added, a clean empty-state screen is displayed.